Geoff Ramsey

-Geoffrey Lazer Ramsey (born Geoffrey Paul Wright, later Geoffrey Paul Fink on June 19, 1975) is an American voice actor, film producer and internet personality.
+Geoffrey Lazer Ramsey (born Geoffrey Paul Wright on June 19, 1975; later Geoffrey Paul Fink) is an American film producer, actor and internet personality.
 He co-founded the production company Rooster Teeth and is known for voicing Dexter Grif in the web series Red vs. Blue.
-He also co-founded Achievement Hunter, a gaming division of Rooster Teeth.
+He also co-founded Achievement Hunter, a now defunct gaming division of Rooster Teeth.

 Early life

-Ramsey was born and grew up primarily in the Mobile, Alabama area, where he attended elementary and high school, but also lived in Pensacola and Jacksonville, Florida, and the outlying areas of New Orleans.
+Ramsey was born and grew up primarily in the Mobile, Alabama area, where he attended elementary and high school, but also lived in Pensacola and Jacksonville, Florida, Beaverton Oregon, and the outlying areas of New Orleans.
 He was a Semi-professional bowler in his teen years, and enlisted into the United States Army before graduating high school, beginning basic training at Fort Jackson in South Carolina shortly afterwards.
 His service lasted from 1993 to 1998, though he went on to serve as a photojournalist in Kuwait; he was based at Fort Hood during that time.
 He studied journalism at Fort Benjamin Harrison.

 After his military service, Ramsey worked as a roadie for the band Catch 22 and as a production assistant for View Askew Productions.
 Ramsey then secured a job at the tech support company teleNetwork, where he met Burnie Burns and Gus Sorola.
 Prior to working for Rooster Teeth, he also co-created the web site drunkgamers.com with Sorola, hiring Burns shortly afterwards to run the site.